wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A style of software which focuses on describing *what* a program should do, rather than *how* it gets done.
 See `declarative programming <https://en.wikipedia.org/wiki/Declarative_programming>`__ on wikipedia for more info.

    dependency injection
-      A software design pattern where each class receives all objects it depends upon as arguments to its constructor.
+      A software design pattern where each class receives all objects it depends upon.
+Sometimes these are passed through the constructor, but not always.
 See `dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`__ on wikipedia for more info.

    deprecated
       Software that has been replaced and will no longer receive new features.
 Deprecated software will be maintained for at least 1 year, but may be removed after that.
 For example, if a method is deprecated prior to the 2022 season, it will be usable in the 2022 season, but may be removed prior to the 2023 season.
 Teams are encouraged to not use deprecated methods in new code.
+WPILib always deprecates features at least one year prior to removing them from the codebase.

    design pattern
       A particular, intentionally-chosen style of organizing code.
 A design pattern intentionally excludes using certain features of a programming language to constrain developers into solutions that are well-suited to a particular problem-space.
 See `design pattern. <https://en.wikipedia.org/wiki/Design_pattern>`__ on wikipedia for more info.